Testinium/rc-packing/README.md

 ```

 1. Please, update those variables in `makefile` according to your demands and system.
-2. Please, modify the following files to add a new dependecy and Docker Image name.
+2. Please, modify the following files to add a new dependency and Docker Image name.
 To extend your batch operations for SFTP, Please, change commands files, below.
     - nexus.list
     - docker.list
     - commands_project.txt